 Four years ago, Stoptober was launched, which officially sees the first day of October begin a 28-day smoke-free period.

-The support is there for those who are ready to give stopping a go, and if you aren’t quite there yet, when you see the figures below, you may want to be mark the 1st of October (Stoptober) on your calendar for next year… and that’s if you don’t try yourself before that.
+The support is there for those who are ready to give stopping a go, and if you aren’t quite there yet when you see the figures below, you may want to mark the 1st of October (Stoptober) on your calendar for next year… and that’s if you don’t try yourself before that.

 According to the Office of National Statistics, 19% of Brits are smokers.
 Back in 1974, 46% of the nation smoked tobacco products, so there are fewer people smoking.

-What we also know from the research are that of the 19% of people using tobacco products, a staggering 67% want to kick the habit.
+What we also know from the research is that of the 19% of people using tobacco products, a staggering 67% want to kick the habit.
 Some for health reasons, others who may be struggling financially or simply unwilling to pay the high prices for cigarettes, which from March 16th, 2016 rose by 21p per 20.
 “16.5% of retail price plus £196.42 per 1,000 cigarettes” is what retailers pay for the Tobacco Duty Rates.

 The cost of smoking any tobacco product is expensive.
 It’s nearly £10 (£9.60) for a 20-pack of cigarettes, depending of course which brand you smoke.
-Even more bad news is the prices are set to rise again.
+The even more bad news is the prices are set to rise again.
 Government proposals are considering hiking the price to around £15 per pack of cigarettes by the year 2020.

 Smokers in the age group of 25 – 34 years old will smoke approximately 10 cigarettes a day.
 That’s going to cost approximately £35 per week, and quite possibly more since there’s no price cap, only minimum pricing on tobacco products.
 An annual spend would be around £2,000 for the average smoker.